lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 1. Specify the dataset geometry by creating an instance of vtkPoints.Use the operators grid->SetPoints() to associate the points with the dataset.

 2. The dataset topology is specified using the operators grid->SetDimensions().
-Make sure the number of points created in item number 1 above is equal to the implied number of points nx⋅ny⋅nz.
+Make sure the number of points created in item number 1 above is equal to the implied number of points $nx⋅ny⋅nz$.

 3. Create point and/or cell attribute data and associate it with the dataset.The topological dimension of the dataset is implied by the specified dimensions.
 For example, if any of the dimensions $(n_x, n_y, n_z)$ is equal to one, the topological dimension of the dataset is two.
 If two of the three dimensions (nx, ny, nz) are equal to one, the topological dimension of the dataset is one.